-Is it rated for dry, damp or wet locations?
-What does UL mean?
-What is the difference between UL and ETL?
-Most of the ceiling lights, wall lights, outdoor lighting and ceiling fans sold in the United States have been tested and rated by Underwriters Laboratories (UL), an independent product safety certification organization.
-Conversely, some products have been tested by Intertek and carry an ETL Listed mark.
-Whether its UL or ETL depends on the product and either rating can help you choose the most appropriate fixture for your needs.
+Most of the ceiling lights, wall lights, outdoor lighting and ceiling fans sold in the United States have been tested and rated by an independent product safety certification organization.
+Underwriters Laboratories gives these products a UL Listing, and Intertek gives an ETL Listed mark.
+Whether its UL or ETL depends on the product, and either rating can help you choose the most appropriate fixture for your needs.
 The following ratings let you know where your lighting or ceiling fan may be installed (note that UL and ETL are interchangeable for this purpose):

 UL Listed (for Dry Locations)